forseti-security/forseti-security/_docs/latest/setup/install.md

   Forseti 1.0 installed in it.
 * Enable billing on the project.

 ## Setting up Forseti Security

 The installer automatically determines setup information, generates a deployment template, and creates a Forseti deployment.

+### Terraform installation

+Starting from Forseti v2.11.0, users will be able to install Forseti using Terraform.
+Documentation on installing can be found [here](https://registry.terraform.io/modules/terraform-google-modules/forseti/google).

 ### Activate Google Cloud Shell